hendrikcech/rft/assignment1/draft-rft.md

 ## Flow Control {#FlowControl}
 As described in (#ProtocolFlow), a client periodically requests a range of data from the server.
 The size of the requested data range MUST never be larger than the amount of data that the client is currently able to receive.
 The client SHOULD adapt the amount of concurrently requested data and its data timing to improve transmission speed.

 A server MUST NOT send more data than a client requested.
-It is possible, that a server sends less than the requested amount of data, when the requested file is smaller than the requested amount of data or the server is otherwise limited, e.g., by congestion control.
+A server MAY send less than the requested amount of data, when the requested file is smaller than the requested amount of data or the server is otherwise limited, e.g., by congestion control.
 A server MUST only send requested byte ranges of requested files.

 If, after sending all requested bytes, the server does not receive another data request from the client, even if the file has more bytes than requested, the server SHOULD close the connection after waiting for a period longer than a specified timeout (see (#Timeouts)).